 After that, you take away the bay leaf and you mix it.
 It will be a medium dense cream.

 It’s ready!
 If you like you can add some green chives and some mozzarella… It will be even more creamy 🙂

 The taste?
 Ohh OMG the taste is amazing, the mozzarella melts and it strings while you are eating so it’s a good laugh if children are eating with you, it’s impossible not to laugh seeing strings of melted cheese and a kid trying to cut them with their tiny teeth.
 So Funny 🙂

 I found some information online regarding the Yellow Lentils which will make you even happier to make this lovely Soup:

-Yellow Lentils originates form Asia and North America.
+Yellow Lentils originates from Asia and North America.
 Is one of the oldest sources of food and a cousin to the peas.
-Rich provider of proteins, good source of calcium, phosphorus, iron, vitamin B1 and B6.
-It also contains fiber, manganese,panthotetic acid and zinc potassium.
+Rich provider of proteins, a good source of calcium, phosphorus, iron, vitamin B1 and B6.
+It also contains fibre, manganese, pantothenic acid and zinc potassium.
 Very rich in folate.

 For the ones of you that are following a diet or just like to know how many calories your food has this recipe without the mozzarella have only 230 calories for 200gr of soup!!! which is great right? 🙂

 My advice to make this recipe and every recipe that you’ll cook for your family is to think about all the blessings that you wish this food you are preparing will bring to your loved ones and to thank the food that you are cooking for the nutrition and happiness it will bring to who is gonna have it.
 Cooking is an act of love and when you transmit this love to it the taste and the emotions it will bring are gonna be powerful.